sophiapeach7/FBCE-Image-Processing/README.md

     Default directory in FBCE_Batch_Image_Processor_v3.0.1_.ijm:
         Temp_Dir = "C:/Users/Sophia/Documents/GitHub/FBCE_ImageProcessing";
     This is the directory where temporary folders will be stored.
 Change it to any accessible direcrory.
-    Make sure to use instead of \.
-Do not end path in / or \.
+    Make sure to use / instead of \.
+Do not end path in /.

     Default directory in ImageClean.m:
         datadirectory = 'C:\Users\Sophia\Documents\GitHub\FBCE_ImageProcessing\_dir_intermediate_';